Custom Carrier Card Flow

 petalinux-boot --jtag --prebuilt 3 --tcl <test.tcl>

-<test.tcl> will contain a script to boot Linux with tiny rootfs and exit xsdb, assuming that user is still in PetaLinux project folder.
-Take care to copy needed files and change pointers to files if you need to move the files to a different host machine to boot.
-Remove “exit” at the end of the tcl script to observe printouts from the script in xsdb.
+<test.tcl> contains a script to boot Linux with tiny rootfs and exit XSDB, assuming that you are still in the PetaLinux project folder.
+Take care to copy the necessary files, and the change pointers to files if you need to move the files to a different host machine to boot.
+Remove “exit” at the end of the tcl script to observe printouts from the script in XSDB.

-In xsdb, first connect and put the board in JTAG mode using xsdb commands here.
-Then source <test.tcl>, and Linux should boot.
+In XSDB, first connect and put the board in JTAG mode using the XSDB commands found here.
+Then source <test.tcl>, and Linux boots.

 Step 6 - Develop Applications

-Now that a base Linux design is up a running, developers can follow Vitis Accelerator Flow, or Vitis Platform Flow, or Vivado Accelerator Flow to develop their applications.
+Now that a base Linux design is up a running, follow the Vitis Accelerator Flow, Vitis Platform Flow, or Vivado Accelerator Flow to develop your applications.

 Resources and Examples

-• Refer to custom cc flow example for a detailed step by step example on how to create a base design for KV260.
+• For a detailed step by step example on how to create a base design for KV260, refer to custom cc flow example.

-• Refer to Kria Adventure Map, world 3 for a list of resources for building custom carrier cards.
+• For a list of resources for building custom carrier cards, refer to Kria Adventure Map, world 3.